eepykate/the-condition-of-life/README.md

-## GaugeK's build of suckless' st
+## gk's build of suckless' st

-Warning: This post contains annaisms and is annaware
+Warning: This build contains annaisms and is annaware
 Avoid at all costs.

 ## Installing: